Amr-Abdellatif/End-to-End-language-detection---translator/README.md

 ## Language Translation Model

 The language translation model is also a word-level model that uses the PyTorch deep learning framework and utilized Sequence to Sequence Network and Attention.
-It includes two models for translation between Arabic and English, with evaluation based on negative log-likelihood and BLEU score.
+It includes two models for translation between Arabic to English and English to Arabic, with training loss based on negative log-likelihood and BLEU score for evaluation.
 The API endpoint checks the language and passes the sentence to the appropriate model.

-The models were trained on word-level data, and while character-level models could perform better with word-level understanding, they would require more time and resources.
+The models were trained on word-level data, while character-level models could perform better with word-level understanding, they would require more training time and resources.

 ## Training Details

 The language detection model was trained in approximately 3 hours, while the translation models took longer due to the complexity of the task and the use of RNNs with Attention.
-The translation models were trained on a subset of data with filtered language pairs based on a specific criteria.
+The translation models were trained on a subset of data with filtered language pairs based on a specific criteria to choose sentences that starts with like "This", "هذه".

 ## Conclusion